I think you’ll agree with me when I say: Living paycheck-to-paycheck isn’t really living at all.

 Even if you have the memory of an elephant, keeping mental notes of your spending isn’t a reliable way to stay on track.

-Tracking your spending comes with a number of benefits:
+Tracking your spending comes with a number of benefits that help you:

-- It reveals where all your money is going.
+- Know where all your money is going.

-- It helps you spot opportunities where you can save money.
+- Spot opportunities where you can save money.

 Start by documenting every purchase for two to four weeks.
 At the end of this period, you’ll know where all your dollars are going.